How to open a Canadian business bank account from the US

 Canadian Imperial Bank of Commerce (CIBC)

-Customers can assign transactions to individuals within a business, as well as receive unlimited small business convenience cards for no cost.
+• Customers can assign transactions to individuals within a business and receive unlimited small business convenience cards at no cost.

 National Bank of Canada

-NBC account benefits are known to get better with time.
+• NBC account benefits are known to improve over time.

-Your first year charges no monthly fees (as well as up to three years), free phone support seven days a week, access to financing, and unlimited electronic transactions.
+• Your first year has no monthly fees (or up to three years), free phone support seven days a week, access to financing, and unlimited electronic transactions.

-Year two and three offers a National Bank Mastercard, online bank statement, and payroll deposit or electronic payment of two bills per month.
+• Years two and three offer a National Bank Mastercard, an online bank statement, and the option to make payroll deposits or electronic payments of up to two bills per month.

 CAD business bank accounts with Airwallex